This article describes how to disable Microsoft Office Online featured links in Microsoft Office 2003.

 - Click Enabled, and then click one of the following options in the Online content options list:

 - Never show online content or entry points.

 - On the File menu, click Save As, specify a file name and path for the MMC console, and then click Save.

 Method 3: Use Office Help

 Users of local computers can use the following method to enable or disable Microsoft Office Online featured links:

 - On the Help menu, click Microsoft Program Name Help to display the Program Name Help task pane.

 - Under See also, click Online Content Settings.

 - In the Service Options dialog box, click to select or click to clear the Show Microsoft Office Online featured links check box depending on whether you want to enable or disable Microsoft Office Online featured links.

-The Show content and links from Microsoft Office Online check box must be selected before you can click to select the Show Microsoft Office Online featured links check box.
+Note The Show content and links from Microsoft Office Online check box must be selected before you can click to select the Show Microsoft Office Online featured links check box.